Astrology Houses Explained

 S N ASC DSC MC IC 1 2 12 11 10 9 8 7 6 5 4 3

-The opposite houses often have opposite meanings.
-Therefore, it will be more convenient to consider houses in pairs.
+Opposite houses usually have opposite meanings, making it easier to study them in pairs.
 Let’s start with the axis of the 1st and 7th houses.

 1-7 Houses